New Mexico Electrical License: How to Become a Licensed Electrician in New Mexico

 Benefits of Becoming a Licensed New Mexico Journeyman or New Mexico Contractor

-There are many benefits you’ll see from pursuing a New Mexico electrician license:
+There are many benefits to pursuing a New Mexico electrician license:

-Most importantly, New Mexico law requires a license to legally perform electrical work.
+Most important, New Mexico law requires a license to legally perform electrical work.

 A trade license is proof of your experience and skill.